Tom Trebelhorn

 Thomas Lynn Trebelhorn was born in Portland on January 27, 1948, the son of George Henry Trebelhorn and Catherine Wilson.

-George Henry Trebelhorn was born July 12, 1901 in the Volga German colony of Beideck (Talovka), Russia.
-He is the son of Henry Trebelhorn (born December 19, 1858 in Beideck) and Maria Sophia Hamburg (born March 4, 1863 in the colony of Walter, Russia).
+George Henry Trebelhorn was born July 12, 1901, in the Volga German colony of Beideck (Talovka), Russia.
+He is the son of Henry Trebelhorn (born December 19, 1858, in Beideck) and Maria Sophia Hamburg (born March 4, 1863, in the colony of Walter, Russia).

-George Henry married Catherine Wilson in July 1934 and they made a home in southeast Portland.
+George Henry married Catherine Wilson in July 1934, and they made a home in southeast Portland.
 Tom was the youngest child from this marriage.

 Trebelhorn went on to play baseball at Portland State University and received accolades as a member of the All-Coast team.

-George Henry Trebelhorn was born July 12, 1901 in the Volga German colony of Beideck (Talovka), Russia.
-He is the son of Henry Trebelhorn (born December 19, 1858 in Beideck) and Maria Sophia Hamburg (born March 4, 1863 in the colony of Walter, Russia).
+George Henry Trebelhorn was born July 12, 1901, in the Volga German colony of Beideck (Talovka), Russia.
+He is the son of Henry Trebelhorn (born December 19, 1858, in Beideck) and Maria Sophia Hamburg (born March 4, 1863, in the colony of Walter, Russia).

-George Henry married Catherine Wilson in July 1934 and they made a home in southeast Portland.
+George Henry married Catherine Wilson in July 1934, and they made a home in southeast Portland.
 Tom was the youngest child from this marriage.

 Trebelhorn went on to play baseball at Portland State University and received accolades as a member of the All-Coast team.

 Trebelhorn was drafted in the sixth round of the 1970 Major League Baseball draft by the Bend Rainbows.
-The Rainbows were a newly formed Class A team independently owned by the Hawaii Islander, a AAA club that was affiliated with the California Angels.
+The Rainbows were a newly formed Class A team independently owned by the Hawaii Islander, a AAA club affiliated with the California Angels.

-In 1985, Trebelhorn managed the Milwaukee Brewers top farm team, the Vancouver Canadians of the Pacific Coast League.
-In 1985 they won the league title.
+In 1985, Trebelhorn managed the Milwaukee Brewer's top farm team, the Vancouver Canadians of the Pacific Coast League.
+In 1985, they won the league title.

 By 1994, Trebelhorn was manager for the Chicago Cubs.
-After finishing in last-place that season, he was fired.
+After finishing in last place that season, he was fired.
 While Trebelhorn's tenure as Cubs manager was short, it was certainly memorable.
 Following a slow start in which the Cubs failed to win their first 10 home games, Trebelhorn promised reporters that if the Cubs lost the next game, he'd answer questions from fans in front of the firehouse across Waveland Avenue from Wrigley Field.
 True to form, the Cubs lost the next game.
 True to his word, Trebelhorn marched across the street shortly after the game and held court.
 "OK, what do you guys want to know?" he said.

 In 2009 and 2013, Trebelhorn coached the Italian National team in the World Baseball Classic.